CARPOOL AND GET REWARDED!

 Program Rules All rewards are subject to verification and there is a limit of four rewards ($100 total) per person.
 Carpool commutes must start and/or end in San Mateo County to qualify for the program.
 Only carpool trips taken with Scoop or Waze and shared with my.commute.org via the connected app option will count toward the reward.

-Carpooling and COVID-19 Below are suggestions from the Association of Commuter Transportation on how to carpool safely as you return to the workplace (view the full report here).
+Carpooling and COVID-19 Below are suggestions from the Association of Commuter Transportation on how to carpool safely as you return to the workplace.
+Click here to view our full toolkit for carpooling during COVID-19.

 • Protect yourself and others: wear face coverings while in the vehicle